ciaradaly/Armature-Assistant/README.md

-# blender_plugin
+# Armature Assistant
-Blender Python plugin app that I am working on across a few different machines
+Blender Python plugin that assists with the rigging of simple single appendage objects.